 6.1 Intended use.
 This enamel is intended for use on interior bulkhead and shipboard surfaces where fire-retardancy is not required.
-This product may be applied where air pollution regulations apply.
 This enamel is a non-lead, non-chromate, non-asbestos material.
 The dried paint film has been tested to U.S. EPA standards and the paint debris is, as of the time of this specification, a non-hazardous waste.
 It may be applied by brush, spray or roller and is appropriate for any metal or wood structure.
 During development, this enamel was easily sprayed with a Binks #7 HTES (high transfer efficiency special) gun.
 Spraying with a high volume, low pressure (HVLP) gun was successful using an AIRVERTER® HVLP Sprayer available from Smith Eastern Corporation.
 The basic formulation provides an enamel of a white color.
 This enamel has been formulated to comply with air pollution regulations which allow a maximum VOC of 250 grams of solvent minus water per liter of paint (2.08 lb/gal) as delivered, and does not require thinning for brush or spray application.